Counsel Share

 Let's be clear: you can overcome.
 You are not trapped.
 You are not chained to your old self.
 2 Corinthians 5:17 declares, "Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new."
 This isn't a mere suggestion; it's a declaration of your new identity in Christ!
 Because of Christ!

-So because of Christ, embrace the power found in Philippians 4:13: "I can do all things through Christ who strengthens me."
+So with salvation because of Christ, embrace the power found in Philippians 4:13: "I can do all things through Christ who strengthens me."
 This isn't about self-reliance or human strength.
 It's about accessing the limitless power of God working through you.
 Zechariah 4:6 reminds us, "’Not by might nor by power, but by My Spirit,’ says the Lord of hosts."
 Your victory doesn't come from sheer willpower, but from a deep connection with the source of all strength—God Himself.
 You are an overcomer, empowered by that relationship, ready to face any challenge with the confidence and strength of the Lord as God always provides a way of escape from temptation.
 1 Corinthians 10:13 reads: "No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it."

 2 Timothy 1:7 Reminds us that God hasn't given you or me a spirit of fear, but a spirit of power, love, and a sound mind!
 Embrace that truth.
 You are strong, you are loved, and you have the clarity to navigate any challenge.
 Let God’s Spirit empower you to overcome!
 Step into your power He has for you!
 God's Spirit dwells within us, not to instill fear, but to equip us with this strength, this love, and this clear thinking.
 Take a deep breath and remember who you are in Christ.
 The Spirit of God lives within you, a wellspring of strength, love, and confident clarity.
 Fear has no place when living in God's power; instead, step into the strength and Philippians 4:7 ‘peace that passes all understanding’ He offers.
 You are capable, you are loved, and you're equipped to face your difficulties with a clear mind.
 This is why God declares we can practically cast our anxiety’s away to Him, 1 Peter 5:7, for He empowers and cares for you.
 But to step forward into this requires some Joshua 1:9 style courage.